-Idle Ink is an online publisher of short stories, poetry, artwork, reviews, articles and interviews.
+Idle Ink is an online publisher of short stories, poetry, essays and anything curious.

 Idle Ink was founded by J.L.
 Corbett in 2017, when she wanted to be involved in an upcoming creators’ fair but had nothing to sell.
 When she approached the organiser with claims of being an experienced zine-maker he believed her, and she was promptly given a table at the event.
 She convinced a few friends to contribute short stories and her then-boyfriend (now husband) to design a cover, and within a few weeks she had herself a completed zine.